-Halloran's own CD, “Charlie Halloran and the Quality 6”, was nominated for best traditional jazz CD by Offbeat magazine in 2016 and listed in the top 50 Louisiana recordings that same year.
-His followup recording, “Ce Biguine”, featuring music from the French Antilles was hailed by Caribbean Beat magazine for its “nostalgic ambience, while the music has a quality that makes you want to grab a partner and dance the night away under tropical stars”.
+Halloran's CD, “Charlie Halloran and the Quality 6”, was nominated for best traditional jazz CD by Offbeat magazine in 2016 and listed in the top 50 Louisiana recordings that same year.
+His followup recording, “Ce Biguine”, features music from the French Antilles recorded straight to 78rpm acetate discs and was hailed by Caribbean Beat magazine for its “nostalgic ambience, while the music has a quality that makes you want to grab a partner and dance the night away under tropical stars”.

 Charlie joined the platinum selling Squirrel Nut Zippers in 2009 with whom he recorded and traveled all over the USA and South America, but you’re more likely to spot him at French Quarter Festival or Jazz Fest where he is a frequent face on the traditional jazz stages.
 Charlie has also performed with Allen Toussaint, the O’Jays, and indie rockers Calexico and the Walkmen.
 His preferred drink is a well made margarita with salt and real limes - no sour mix here - or a classic Mai Tai.
 He has an undying love and appreciation for vintage calypso music and mid century modern design.